polkadot-js/docs/docs/substrate/constants.md

 ### recoveryDeposit: `BalanceOf`
 - **interface**: `api.consts.recovery.recoveryDeposit`
 - **summary**:   The base amount of currency needed to reserve for starting a recovery.

+  This is primarily held for deterring malicious recovery attempts, and should have a value large enough that a bad actor would choose not to place this deposit.
+It also acts to fund additional storage item whose value size is `sizeof(BlockNumber, Balance + T * AccountId)` bytes.
+Where T is a configurable threshold.

 ___